 Asia North celebrates the arts and Asian culture that are defining characteristics of Baltimore’s Charles North neighborhood, part of the Station North Arts and Entertainment District.

 Inaugurated in spring 2019, Asia North is a collaborative community celebration that recognizes, showcases, and honors the art, culture and the Asian heritage of Greater Baltimore, especially the Korean history of Baltimore’s Charles North community.

-The Asian Arts & Culture Center co-produces events with the Central Baltimore Partnership, Charm City Night Market, and multiple community partners.
-Area artists and organizations present an exhibit, performances, films, a night market, neighborhood food tours, and more.
-In spring 2020, the programs have expanded to online formats.
+The Asian Arts & Culture Center co-produces events with the Central Baltimore Partnership, and multiple community partners.
+Area artists and organizations present exhibits, performances, films, and more.
+In spring 2020, the programs expanded to online formats.